Prepared on behalf of the Society’s Council

 The Society publishes original records relating to the history of Sussex, usually in either full text or calendar (detailed list) form.
 In earlier years there was an emphasis on medieval and early modern sources (both ecclesiastical and civil), with particular attention being paid to material for Sussex held in the Public Record Office (now the National Archives).
-More recently, while early records remain an important quarry for volumes, modern sources have increasingly been published.
+More recently, modern sources have increasingly been published.

 Publications proposed must relate solely or largely to Sussex.
 A diary written by a Sussex person, for example, would not make a suitable volume unless its contents mostly concern the county or a part of it.
 Publications should normally relate to the whole of the county or a substantial part of it; to one of its larger towns or estates; or to one of its institutions.
 However, it can sometimes be useful to publish records of only a small area in order to show how similar records can be used for other areas.

 The text may consist of a single record in its entirety or a complete series of records; an unbroken run from a record or class of records; or a selection.
 If the last, the records should be chosen to reflect the range of content of the whole class or classes.